 precisely regulated at all times.
 This greatly adds to the comfort and safety for the towed pilot.

-The winch has a 4 cycle 25 HP twin cylinder engine that is direct coupled to the hydraulic pump, the heart
+The winch has a (25) HP twin cylinder engine that is direct coupled to the hydraulic pump, the heart

-pay-out winch.
-In pay-in mode, the line goes out 1/4 mile to a truck on the other side of the sod farm which has a tall mast with a big pulley at the top.
+Pay-in mode is done typically at the turf farms.
+The line goes out from the winch a 1/4 mile to a truck on the other side of the sod farm which has a tall mast with a pulley at the top.
 The line goes through the pulley and all the way back to the winch area.
 In

 this way, the tow operator has a clear view of the pilot during the launch segment of the flight and can adjust the tow force (or stop it), accordingly.

 Pay-out mode is typically done at an airport or from an isolated country highway, such as Hwy 9 in southern New Mexico.
 The winch is pulled from behind a truck and the line pays out as

 the pilot is pulled from the ground into the air, just like running with a kite in order to get it high in the air.

 The tow pressure is adjusted by